Malinsund/React-project/README.md

 ## Installation

-to run this project locally, follow these steps:
+To run this project locally, follow these steps:

 1. Clone this repository to your VS code or local code editor
 2. Install depandencies using npm or yarn, open the terminal an type `npm install` or `yarn install`